 - Providing training and support for the implementation of gratification control

-- Socializing gratification control regulations
+- Socializing gratification control provisions

 Write a comment